 - enough memory to execute in-memory

-How to find the right slot count and memory percentage for your WLM queues
+With your new WLM configuration, and SQA and Concurrency Scaling enabled, all that’s left now is to find the right slot count and memory percentage for your queues.

-AWS provides a repository of utilities and scripts.
-They involve querying the system tables (STL Tables and STV Tables).
-The scripts help you to find out e.g. what the concurrency high-water mark is in a queue.
-Or which queries fall back to disk.
+AWS provides a repository of utilities and scripts for querying the system tables (STL tables and STV tables).
+The scripts help you to find out e.g. what the concurrency high-water mark is in a queue, or which queries fall back to disk.

-There are three potential challenges though with scripts:
+There are three potential challenges, though, with using these AWS scripts:

-- Scripts increase cluster load: Because you’re querying the system tables, you’re putting more load on the system.
-The exact opposite of what you want to do when you’re experiencing contention.
+- Scripts increase cluster load: Because you’re querying the system tables, you’re putting more load on the system—exactly the opposite of what you want to do when you’re experiencing contention.

 - Scripts require maintenance: Scripts need to run and store the results.
 It’s almost like building another application.
-That’s money.
-But also use of your most valuable resource, engineering hours.
+That requires money and the use of your most valuable resource—engineering hours.

-With our Throughput and Memory Analysis, we make finding the right slot count and memory percentage easy.
-You can see the relevant metrics in an intuitive, time-serie dashboard.
+That’s why we built intermix.io, making it easier to get valuable Redshift metrics and insights.
+With our Throughput and Memory Analysis, we make finding the right slot count and memory percentage simple.
+You can see all of the relevant metrics in an intuitive time-series dashboard.

 Our Throughput Analysis shows you if your queues have the right slot count, or if queries are stuck in the queue.
 When queries get stuck, that’s when your users are waiting for their data.

-With our Memory Analysis then you can see the volume of disk-based queries.
+With our Memory Analysis, you can see the volume of disk-based queries.
 Some queries will always fall back to disk, due to their size or type.
 But we recommend keeping the share of disk-based queries below 10% of total query volume per queue.

-So if you’re ready to implement proper workload management for your Redshift cluster, start your free trial with intermix.io.
-During the trial, we’ll work with you on finding the right configuration for your queues.
+Ready to start implementing proper Redshift workload management?
+Start your free trial with intermix.io today, and we’ll work with you to find the right configuration for your queues.